kevroletin/web-game-doc/README.markdown

     {'result': 'badSid'}

 #####Description:
-Do something.
+Does something.
 Just for testing.
 Returns 'badJson' if the JSON object is incorrect, 'badSid' if there is no logged in user with the specified sid.